nehaagarwal0719/Solidity_Contracts/README.md

 Game tied - updates the gamestate to be tied
 Game won - updates the gamestate to be won getInfo - get the info of a game

+Day 5 : Create a smart contract that registers a Commodity and Sell the commodity when a Sell order is placed for that particular commodity!
+Pro-Tip: Use modifiers and different functions to make sure that the quantity that needs to be sold is available.